-*values are rounded to reflect the significant figures of each respective pollutant
+*Values are rounded to reflect the significant figures of each respective pollutant

-A geometric mean hardness of Chollas Creek was selected to calculate the criteria for translating each pollutant into a numeric effluent limitation (NEL) in the Chollas Creek Metals TMDL because it is not feasible or practical to require Responsible Dischargers to collect the ambient hardness of the receiving water body in concurrence with each monitoring sample.
-Therefore, Responsible Dischargers are assigned NELs for dissolved copper, lead, and zinc for discharges to Chollas Creek to be met at the construction site’s discharge location(s).
+A geometric mean hardness of Chollas Creek was selected to calculate the criteria for translating each pollutant into a numeric effluent limitation in the Chollas Creek Metals TMDL because it is not feasible or practical to require Responsible Dischargers to collect the ambient hardness of the receiving water body in concurrence with each monitoring sample.
+Therefore, Responsible Dischargers are assigned numeric effluent limitations for dissolved copper, lead, and zinc for discharges to Chollas Creek to be met at the construction site’s discharge location(s).

 Compliance Actions and Schedule

 Responsible Dischargers shall comply with the requirements of this General Permit.
-Responsible Dischargers that discharge into Chollas Creek and that identify on-site sources of copper, lead, and zinc through the required pollutant source assessment, shall compare all non-visible sampling and analytical results to the applicable NELs for the identified metals.
+Responsible Dischargers that discharge into Chollas Creek and that identify on-site sources of copper, lead, and zinc through the required pollutant source assessment, shall compare all non-visible sampling and analytical results to the applicable numeric effluent limitations for the identified metals.

-If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the NELs in the future.
-Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to the metals’ sources are expected to meet the NELs.
+If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the numeric effluent limitations in the future.
+Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to the metals’ sources are expected to meet the numeric effluent limitations.

 The Chollas Creek Metals TMDL’s final compliance deadline is October 22, 2028.
-As an interim target, Responsible Dischargers shall apply the translated NEL values as numeric action levels (NALs) up until the compliance date of October 22, 2028.
-Future reissuances of this General Permit may incorporate additional or revised compliance requirements or interim targets to progress towards the required final compliance, when an NEL applies.
+As an interim target, Responsible Dischargers shall apply the translated numeric effluent limitation values as numeric action levels up until the compliance date of October 22, 2028.
+Future reissuances of this General Permit may incorporate additional or revised compliance requirements or interim targets to progress towards the required final compliance, when a numeric effluent limitation applies.